 A fire in your home can happen at any time of the year, but with colder months upon us it’s easy to see how the danger increases with the setting of wood-burning heaters and the use of candles to create a cozy atmosphere.
 Most fires start in the kitchen and are caused by neglect.
 You set something on the stove and then get distracted by the phone, children, or daily life – it happens that easily.
 Heaters are the second most common cause of a house blaze and, of course, the risk of this increases in the winter months when we find ourselves trying to warm up just a bit.

-According to the best electrician services near me, you should also watch for faulty wiring, especially if you live in an older house.
 Signs that your wiring needs an upgrade include lights dimming when you use an appliance and regularly blown fuses or trips of your circuit breaker.
 If that’s the case, call a professional electrician immediately.

 As we head into winter, here is a list of potential issues and how to ensure you and your family stay safe.

 - Install and test your smoke alarms.
 Make sure the battery is in good condition (change them every time you set your clocks back).
 When you’re sleeping, you won’t smell the smoke.
 Research suggests you might fall into a deeper sleep.
-You should also consider having a fire alarm system installation if you do not have one already.

 - Check your chimney to ensure there is sufficient airflow.
 If your chimney blocks up, smoke will pour back into the residence.
 The collection of dirt and soot represents a fire risk.
 It’s a good idea to clean your chimney annually.
 Even if you don’t use your fireplace very often, other problems can occur that could lead to a devastating fire, so have it checked out and cleaned.